 The planning for Vaughan Mills Centre responds proactively to existing transportation and transit service in and around Vaughan Mills Centre.
-The Secondary Plan supports the City's and Region's intention for higher-order rapid transit along Jane Street in the form of VIVA Bus Rapid Transit, and/or the potential extension of the Spadina Subway to Vaughan Mills Centre, as well as enhanced arterial roadways through increased travel lanes, HOV lanes, and active transportation.
-The land use and development framework articulates an opportunity for proposed and enhanced transit services at this location.
+The Secondary Plan supports the City's and Region's intention for higher-order rapid transit along Jane Street in the form of VIVA Bus Rapid Transit, and the future potential for LRT, and/or the extension of the Spadina Subway to Vaughan Mills Centre, as well as enhanced arterial roadways through increased travel lanes, HOV lanes, transit priority services, and active transportation throughout.
+The land use and development framework articulates an opportunity for enhanced transit services at this location.
+The transportation and development policies, and recommendations in this Plan have been developed in coordination with a background report (Transportation Assessment: Vaughan Mills Centre Secondary Plan, MMM Group, February 2014).

-Supporting the development of future higher-order transit is necessary in order to increase non-auto oriented travel for Vaughan Mills Centre.
-Transit and transportation improvements and infrastructure projects are proposed for the Vaughan Mills Centre area through this Plan.
+The recommendations in the Transportation Assessment and this Plan supports the development of future higher-order transit, increased cycling, walking and carpooling as necessary strategies in order to increase non-auto oriented travel for Vaughan Mills Centre.
+Transit, transportation and infrastructure improvements are also recommended for the Vaughan Mills Centre area through this Plan.
+The following transportation targets are recommended given the proposed transportation improvements for the Vaughan Mills Centre area: